 “What’s in a name?
 That which we call a rose by any other word would smell just a sweet”, or so said William Shakespeare in his play, Romeo and Juliet (II, ii, 1-2).
 I thought I’d have a little fun with this edition of A/O, and answer a couple of the most often asked questions I get, “how do you pronounce your name” and “what is your name’s origin”.
 Well, I have to admit, it’s a rather unusual name.
 In fact, there are only about 140 or so of us in North America.
 So, I guess the best place to start, as they say, is at the beginning, with a little history.

-The Family Hosse appears to have originated in Belarus based on research and genetics.
-In the 1600's, the family appeared at Gravenhague (The Hague), Amsterdam, and Liden in the Netherlands.
-There is some indication they have have come from Minsk to Portugal and then to Flanders/Beligum first.
-Most were converting to the “New German Church”, mosty by force in order to join the craft guilds in order to work.
+In the 1600's, the family appeared at Gravenhage (The Hague), Amsterdam, and Liden in the Netherlands.
+There is some indication they came France to Walloon/Belgium as Huguenots.
+Most were converting to the “New German Church” or the "Reform Church".
 Various spellings in the records included Hosiea, Hossea, Hoesse, Hose', Hoose, and Hossee.
 The family were mainly religious themed artisans and craftsmen and maybe have been active in the religious community.
-In 1680/90, Clement Hosse was invited by the Protestant Duke of Berg, to Soligen Germany (Clement's brother August Hosse, went to Halle, and became the Artisan-in Residence at Martin Luther’s Halle University while Johann went to the Court at Magdeburg as a teacher).
-The duke was at odds with his Catholic brother, the Archbishop of Cologne, who was sponsoring Catholic artisans and craftsmen adn we wanted to stsrted a community of non-Catholic artisans.
+In 1680/90, Clement Hosse was invited by the Protestant Duke of Berg, to Solingen Germany (Clement's brother August Hosse, went to Halle, and became the Artisan-in Residence at Martin Luther’s Halle-Wittenberg University while Johann went to the Court at Magdeburg as a teacher).
+The duke was at odds with his Catholic brother, the Archbishop of Cologne, who was sponsoring Catholic artisans and craftsmen and we wanted to start a community of non-Catholic artisans.

-As for the meaning of the name, the name's origin is most likely either a variation of either Joseph or Hoshea (Hosea) and may come from "Hosheye/Hoshie" or "Josse/Yoshie".
-In Gasoney and Aquitaine France, there are Hossegor and LaHosse, both unrelated, where the letter “f” is replaced with an “h” and means a trench, canal, or branch/shoot, also known as a “fosse” which then becomes “hosse”, although the “h” isn't pronounced.
-In Normandy France there is Hosseia,also not releated, which was founded in the 10th Century, whihc mean a "holly grove".
+In Gascony and Aquitaine France, there are Hossegor and LaHosse, where the letter “f” is replaced with an “h” and means a trench, canal, or branch/shoot, also known as a “fosse” which then becomes “hosse”, although the “h” isn't pronounced.
+In Normandy France there is Hosseia, which was founded in the 10th Century, which mean a "holly grove".
 In Walloon (modern Belgium/Holland) the name appears to be a variant for Joseph and in common language means "to add".
 In Germany, "hasse" means “hatred".
 There are some other locations which has "Hosse" as part of its name, none are related.
 However, for the sake of research, there is Hosseia in Normandy, near Roen.
-The name supposedly comes from a French Norman word meaning "thistle-like grove".
+The name supposedly comes from a French Norman word meaning "thistle-like" or "prickly" grove.
 The community today is known as La Houssaye in the Department Seine-et-Marne.
-The Norman family of Hussey and DeHosse or DeHose originatd from there (again, no relation).
+The Norman family of Hussey and DeHosse or DeHose originated from there.
 There is a small tourist community, Hossegor, located on a small inlet on the French coast in the Aquitaine Department.
 There is also a very small farming community in the French Department of Pyrenees-Atlantiques.
 In both cases, the name derives from the word "fosse" where the local Gascony dialect changes the "f" to an "h".
 Either way, it means a trench, pit, abyss, or even a branch or shoot.
-In the Gililee portion of Israel, there is another small farming community named "Hossen" which means "strength".
+In the Galilee portion of Israel, there is another small farming community named "Hossen" which means "strength".
 Chossen or chosse, by the way, in Yiddish, means a "bridegroom", while "Hossah" means a "seer".
-In Buddahism, a "Hosse" is some who teaches about dharma.
+In Buddhism, a "Hosse" is some who teaches about dharma.
 In Islam, "Hosse" is often spelled "Hosseini" and comes from the name of Mohammad's grandson, Husain ibn Ali.

 Part of the family, including mine, began putting the emphasis of the “e”, which then became “Hoss-see”, while one branch wanted to sound more Southern, and changed the emphasis on the “o” and the “e”, so it became “Hose-see”.
 After the war, a few of the families gradually began to revert back to the former spelling and pronunciation.
 That is, until a little event called World War II came along.
 After that, few changed back.